ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 Redefined color vector to reduce some computational expenses.
 Changed disk material from Basic to Physical so that it can cast shadow properly.

 ### January, 20, 2020
 Completed GSD.

-Will return home for two weeks.
+### January, 21, 2020
+Prepared for PFS final.